ennamepro/linear_energy/README.md

 # Linear energy application
 # by MJB, 2025-01-03

-Linear energy in welding calculation / Obliczenia energii liniowej spawania
+Calculation of linear energy in welding / Obliczenia energii liniowej spawania